 Engineering graduates and final year students are eligible for the GIS.
-In addition to your normal salary, you will receive annual payments totalling $40,000 over four years (for a four year degree, $30,000 for a three year degree).
+In addition to your normal salary, you will receive an annual payment spread over four years, that amount to be determined in an Offer of Service.
 There is no minimum time to serve or return of service incurred.

 The minimum educational requirement to apply for GIS is to hold or be the final year of a BE(Hons) or BEngTech.
 The GIS will be awarded to selected Direct Entry applicants on a competitive basis.

 Royal New Zealand Air Force Undergraduate Scheme (RUS)

 RUS is available to Undergraduate and Year 13 students.
 The Air Force will fund your engineering studies and provide an annual living allowance on a ‘year for a year’ return of service basis.